Justinkxc/Transport-Project/README.md

 https://data.gov.sg/dataset/public-transport-utilisation-average-public-transport-ridership

-# Obtaining and plotting ridership data over the years
+# Ridership from 1995-2016

 ![img_1.png](img_1.png)

-# Obtaining and plotting data for individual years
+# Ridership of Individual Years

 The second half of the code will prompt for a year input.